 | Lifespan | Single use | 3–5 years |

-Quick verdict: Washable protections win on 9 out of 10 criteria, with a particularly marked advantage on economic, comfort, and environmental aspects.
+Quick verdict: Washable absorbent underwear wins on 9 out of 10 criteria, with a particularly clear advantage on cost, comfort, and environmental impact.

 Detailed Cost Analysis of Incontinence Underwear: The Real 3-Year Calculation